Magnet therapy

 Magnetic therapy is a pseudoscientific alternative medicine practice involving the weak static magnetic field produced by a permanent magnet which is placed on the body.
 It is similar to the alternative medicine practice of electromagnetic therapy, which uses a magnetic field generated by an electrically powered device.
 Magnet therapy products may include wristbands, jewelry, blankets, and wraps that have magnets incorporated into them.

 Practitioners claim that subjecting certain parts of the body to weak electric or magnetic fields has beneficial health effects.
 These physical and biological claims are unproven and no effects on health or healing have been established.
 Although hemoglobin, the blood protein that carries oxygen, is weakly diamagnetic (when oxygenated) or paramagnetic (when deoxygenated), the magnets used in magnetic therapy are many orders of magnitude too weak to have any measurable effect on blood flow.

 This is not to be confused with transcranial magnetic stimulation, a scientifically valid form of therapy, or with pulsed electromagnetic field therapy.

 Methods of application

 Magnet therapy involves applying the weak magnetic field of permanent magnets to the body, for purported health benefits.
 Different effects are assigned to different orientations of the magnet.

 Products include magnetic bracelets and jewelry; magnetic straps for wrists, ankles, knees, and back; shoe insoles; mattresses; magnetic blankets (blankets with magnets woven into the material); magnetic creams; magnetic supplements; plasters/patches and water that has been "magnetized".
-Application is usually performed by the patient.
+These products generally use neodymium and ferrite magnets and the application is usually performed by the patient.

 It is similar to the alternative medicine practice of electromagnetic therapy, which uses the weak electric or magnetic fields as well, but generated by electrically powered devices.